Beating the thermal limit of qubit initialization with a Bayesian Maxwell's demon: Introduction

 In this paper we describe and demonstrate a method to beat the thermal limit for initializing the ground state of an electron spin qubit, which is read out via energy-dependent tunneling.
 Conceptually, energy-dependent tunneling is a form of negative-result measurement \cite{Dicke1981}.
 The theory of negative-result measurements has been extended to the case of a driven qubit \cite{Ruskov2007} at zero temperature.
-Here we focus instead on the finite temperature case in the absence of drive, by extending the model to account for thermally-induced tunnelling-out of the ground state, which represents a measurement error.
+Here, we focus instead on the finite-temperature case in the absence of drive, by extending the model originally presented by Ruskov et al. \cite{Ruskov2007} to account for thermally induced tunneling out of the ground state, which represents a measurement error.
 The goal of our work is to reduce such error far below the thermal limit.
 We use the spin of the electron bound to an ion-implanted $^{31}$P donor in silicon as our qubit \cite{Pla2012}, which naturally comes equipped with a spin-$1/2$ nucleus coupled to it.
 We use the nucleus as an ancilla system that can be read out with near-unity fidelity \cite{Pla2013,Dehollain2016}, solely to prove the effectiveness of our electron initialization method.
-The method itself does not require an ancilla to operate, and thus does not demand additional quantum resources.
+The method itself does not require an ancilla to operate and, thus, does not demand additional quantum resources.